ydb-platform/ydb-ansible/README.md

 Example configurations for V2 can be found in [ydb-ansible-examples](https://github.com/ydb-platform/ydb-ansible-examples/tree/main/6-nodes-bridge-2-dc) repository.

+Also you can get sample configurations for different [use cases](https://github.com/ydb-platform/ydb-ansible-examples/tree/main/use-cases-v2) (such as `add new hard drive`, `add new storage host`)

 ## How to migrate from V1 to V2

 There no playbook yet for this action for YDB cluster and you must follow the documentaion procedure https://ydb.tech/docs/en/devops/configuration-management/migration/migration-to-v2.
 The playbook is under construction and it will be releases in the next YDB Ansible release.